rjcarneiro/windows-terminals/README.md

 ## Notes

-If you ever find reference to `ms-appdata:///roaming` for Windows Terminal, that's transalated into:
+If you ever find reference to `ms-appdata:///roaming` for Windows Terminal, that's translated into:

 ```shell
 %LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState